This entry covers the following subjects:

 Deeds and other land records are available through MDLandRec.Net.
 Otherwise, you have to get copies and do title searches at the relevant county courthouse.

-Land plats are available from Plats.net, although Baltimore City includes plats in its Real Property tax database.
-The Planning Department posts Comprehensive Plans for various neighborhoods and regions.
+Land plats are available from Plats.net.
+In addition, Baltimore City includes plats in its Real Property tax database.
+The Planning Department also posts Comprehensive Plans for various neighborhoods and regions.

 If you are looking to identify homes for sale, try www.homesdatabase.com and www.opf.com.
 For more complete results, contact a Realtor with access to the Multiple Listing Service.